 As an Amazon Associate, I earn from qualifying purchases.

-Make tender and nutritious Instant Pot beets in under 20 minutes.
-This recipe will teach you how to cook delicious Whole30 and paleo beets in a pressure cooker.
+Make these tender and tasty Instant Pot Beets in under 20 minutes.
+Learn to cook delicious beets in a pressure cooker for quick weeknight side dishes.

 The good news is you can bust out some freaking rad steamed beets in under 20 minutes in your Instant Pot.
 And I’m going to teach you how.
 You sit tight and read on.